-You might think that John Miller has a “IV” after his name because there are four of him.
+You might think that John Miller has an “IV” after his name because there are four of him.
 But seriously, he is known for not just consistently attending a lot of extracurricular programs but taking a major role in many of them.
 While most students need to be encouraged to participate, John is a model of how to get involved and make a difference.

 What are your year and major?

-I am a Masters student in the Higher Education Administration program and a spring 2015 graduate in Psychology.
+I am a Master’s student in the Higher Education Administration program and a spring 2015 graduate in Psychology.

 What is your current position?

 I am the graduate assistant for the Division of Academic and Student Affairs.